l-Fingon-l/Visual-Studio-projects/README.md

 - export or import the whole *chronicle* file
 - check for entry name conflicts and resolve those

+This project features a [successfull attempt](UpsellElo/UpsellElo/archive) to save and document the source code of the application itself as well.

 The system had also exposed an interesting Elo-decay mechanism binded with the *chronicle* roll-back.

 <details>